essox514/lasnep/README.md

 ## Reading a paper
 [Reading a Paper](https://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf)

-We advise you to take notes when you read a paper.
-The benefits are do
+We strongly advise you to take notes when you read a paper.
+The benefits are multiples: for your literature review, to fully understand an article, and to share with your colleagues!

 ## Writting a Paper
 [Writting a Paper](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/).
 Another good resource for writting a paper or a thesis is [The Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).